Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 It is a contact sport between 2 teams of 6 competing underwater in a pool to score goals while freediving.

 Standing around burns calories.
-On average, a 150-pound person burns 114 calories per hour while standing and doing nothing.
+On average, a 150-pound person burns 114 calories per hour while standing still.

 Although GPS is free for the world to use, it costs $2 million per day to operate.
 The money comes from American tax revenue.